-6.13 To move shapes using the Promote or Demote commands:
+6.13 Moving the shapes, using promote or demote commands

 - Select the graphic.
-The SmartArt Tools Design and Format tabs appear on the Ribbon.

-- Select the Design tab.

-- Select the shape you want to move.

-- In the Create Graphic group, click on
+The Smart Art Tools Design and Format tabs appear on the Ribbon. - Select the Design tab. - Select the shape you want to move. - In the Create Graphic group, click on the Promote or Demote command.

-To change the graphic style: the Promote or Demote command
+To change the graphic style:

 - Select the graphic.
-The SmartArt Tools Design and Format tabs appear on the Ribbon. - Select the Design tab and Left-click a style to select it. - Click the More arrow to see all the style options.
+The Smart Art Tools Design and Format tabs appear on the Ribbon. - Select the Design tab and Left-click a style to select it. - Click the More arrow to see all the style options.
 Hover over each to display a live preview of the style in your document.

-6.14To change the colour scheme:
+6.14 Changing of colour scheme:

-- On selecting the graphic, the SmartArt Tools Design and Format tabs will appear. - Select the Design tab. - By clicking on the Change Colour command, a menu of colour schemes will appear. - Left-click an option to select it.
+- On selecting the graphic, the Smart Art Tools Design and Format tabs will appear. - Select the Design tab. - By clicking on the Change Colour command, a menu of colour schemes will appear. - Left-click an option to select it.

 SmartArt Tools

 Design Format

-Chang Colors
+Chang Colors ,

 SmartArt Styles